Excellent article: https://pallaviaiyar.substack.com/p/the-english-conquistador-of-the-indian

 Well, sure, you may be thinking.
 But what I notice is that I also disliked some of the classics.
 While every child likes stories with animals (and I was no exception), I was very conscious of when the tales were more didactic than necessary, and I disapproved of what seemed to me to be the presenting of unnecessary torture to make a point.
 For example, I greatly disliked Black Beauty — I recognized the obvious setup to persuade the reader to adopt certain practices.
 Reducing animal cruelty is no doubt a good cause, but I drew the line at being suckered into reading about suffering horses just to advance the Victorian cause.
 Old Yeller was another one.
 It’s not that I disapproved of the necessity to kill a rabid dog in context, it’s that I intensely disliked the author for so-structuring his story of a boy growing up.
 The Yearling is the same sort of thing– I felt like the author had no business making her deer instrumental in that way.

-In other words, the actions of the characters in the books I disapproved of was not the for their growth and morality, but for the authors who chose to present what seemed to me unnecessary suffering for animals instrumentally to sell the morality of their story.
+In other words, the actions of the characters in the books I disapproved of was not there for their growth and morality, but for the authors who chose to present what seemed to me unnecessary suffering for animals instrumentally to sell the morality of their story.
 And I disapproved of doing that to (fictional) animal characters who were innocent victims.
 Looking back with adult experience, it felt to me like torture porn.
 Every book that I read that was sold on the premise of a boy-and-his-dog where the dog dies offended me.
 I felt sure the same lessons could have been presented without the innocent victims.

 Why was I sure?
 Well, there were The Jungle Books.
 Morality for everyone.